It all started with an ectopic pregnancy last January.

 It happened again in September—not exactly the same way but with many of the same emotions.

 I got the first email at school through our adoption website.
-When I read the words, my heart jumped, and I ran next door to tell my favorite teacher friend.
+When I read the words, my heart jumped, and I ran next door to tell my favorite colleague.
 “Dear Rachel and Ryan, My niece passed away over a year ago and she had a little baby girl.
 It is time for her to find her new parents and I have looked at your profile 20 times.
 I would really like to speak with you and get to know you better.
 Please contact when you can…”

 We exchanged emails for weeks—meaningful, memorable, Spirit-filled emails.
 She sent photos, told us stories about the baby, said she’d been searching for the right couple for almost a year before she found our profile.
 I fell in love with the beautiful blondie, smiling with her hot pink cupcakes on her second birthday.
 We told our families and our closest friends, and everyone couldn’t wait; it was just a matter of time before this little girl was going to be part of our family forever.